Lost1101/fe-isekai-resto/README.md

 ```
 npm i
 ```
-5. MAKE SURE THE BACKEND (API) ALREADY RUN, you can clone the API here :
+5. MAKE SURE THE BACKEND (API) IS RUNNING, you can clone the API here :
 ```
 git clone https://github.com/Lost1101/be-isekai-resto
 ```